rudberga/CI-MS4-nft/README.md

 ### Strategy

-The main goal of this website is to ...
+The main goal of this e-commerce website is to be a place where people who wants to buy digital art, will be able to do it.
+The users will also be able to comment what they think about different pieces and therefore it will create a sort of community feeling.
+Users will be able to add their favorite pieces to their profile if they want to save something for later.

 Project goals:

-- text here
+- Design a website which do not take away from the art pieces themselves, should be very simple with minimal approach
-- text here
+- Present an easy and smooth experience for users to buy digital art pieces, from finding a piece until paying for it
 - text here
 - text here